DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

   * poolId **required** `string`
   * startTime **required** `string`
   * totalCoreHours **required** `number`
-  * vmSize **required** `string`: For information about available sizes of virtual machines for Cloud Services pools (pools created with cloudServiceConfiguration), see Sizes for Cloud Services (http://azure.microsoft.com/documentation/articles/cloud-services-sizes-specs/).
-Batch supports all Cloud Services VM sizes except ExtraSmall, STANDARD_A1_V2 and STANDARD_A2_V2.
-For information about available VM sizes for pools using images from the Virtual Machines Marketplace (pools created with virtualMachineConfiguration) see Sizes for Virtual Machines (Linux) (https://azure.microsoft.com/documentation/articles/virtual-machines-linux-sizes/) or Sizes for Virtual Machines (Windows) (https://azure.microsoft.com/documentation/articles/virtual-machines-windows-sizes/).
-Batch supports all Azure VM sizes except STANDARD_A0 and those with premium storage (STANDARD_GS, STANDARD_DS, and STANDARD_DSV2 series).
+  * vmSize **required** `string`: For information about available sizes of virtual machines in pools, see Choose a VM size for compute nodes in an Azure Batch pool (https://docs.microsoft.com/azure/batch/batch-pool-vm-sizes).

 ### RecentJob
 * Information about the most recent job to run under the job schedule. `object`